orientalperil/hey-api-formkit/README.md

 # hey-api-formkit

-Generate FormKit schemas using hey-api's code generator.
-After running you will have a `formkit.gen.ts` file in your client.
+A hey-api plugin to generate FormKit schemas.
+Install the plugin and after running you will have a `formkit.gen.ts` file in your client.